 We expect our elected representatives to push to make laws that improve our state.
 While this happens all year round, many new laws may start to be enforced with the beginning of the new year.
 2021 isn’t too far away and there are new laws on the horizon.

 As a resident of Texas, you may want to keep an eye on the new state laws or any law changes.
-They may affect you, someone you know, and you’ll be a well-informed citizen.
+They may affect you, or someone you know, and you’ll be a well-informed citizen.
 Let’s review the law changes that Texas will see in 2021.

 What Law Changes Are Happening in Texas?